LianWaiYuChanChan/zhiboapp/README.md

 3. cd /path/to/zhiboapp
 4. gradle war #This task will build the java code and generate war which can be deployed to servlet container.

+## Test Environment configuration:

+Download Tomcat and PostgreSQL to your local machine.
+Check the versions in below sections.

 ## How to test?
 1. gradle war #This task wll generate war to /path/to/zhiboapp/build/libs/zhiboapp.war
 2. Copy that war to <TomcatHome>/webapps/